Digital Fabrication & Design

 - many others

-West Kootenay industries requiring experts in Digital Fabrication & Design are Spearhead, Tartaruga Design, ROXUL, XL Quality Services, Able Plastic, Left of Center, Drop Design, Teck Metals.
+West Kootenay industries leveraging Digital Fabrication & Design technology include companies such as Kalesnikoff, Spearhead, Twente, Tempus3D, ROXUL, XL Quality Services, Able Plastic, Left of Center, Drop Design, and Teck Metals.